Meet Sally Cronin from Smorgasbord – Variety is the spice of life

 - What platform do you use and why?

 I use the free WordPress platform for my blog as I find it the most flexible and versatile of the ones currently offered.
 I find some other platforms very reader unfriendly when it comes to sharing posts, and sometimes even commenting.
 I realize that part of that is down to the blogger to manage the settings, but WordPress does allow more options.
 Also whilst there might be some editing issues, I prefer the straight forward approach on this platform.

 - What genre/topic/theme do you blog about?
 Do you ever deviate from that theme?

-There is no fixed genre or theme… there are regulars such as health, author promotions, food, short stories, poetry, music, gardening, literature and humour.
-In the series Posts from Your Archives, many different topics were covered from architecture, adventures, travel, writing and short stories.
+There is no fixed genre or theme… there are regulars such as health, author promotions, food, short stories, poetry, music, gardening, literature, and humor.
+In the series Posts from Your Archives, many different topics were covered from architecture, adventures, travel, writing, and short stories.
 If someone wishes to write about something they are passionate about, they are more than welcome.
 I respect bloggers who focus on one aspect in particular and I don’t believe there is a right or wrong approach.
 That is what makes blogging such a diverse and interesting form of writing.